-With one more high profile case of a woman being held against her will and raped in Australia being sensationalised in the media, questions are being asked whether or not Australia is becoming too dangerous for young female backpackers.
+With the media sensationalising more and more high profile cases of backpackers and gap year travellers in Australia becoming victims of serious crimes, questions are being asked whether or not Australia is becoming too dangerous for young female backpackers.

 A recent dramatic rescue by Australian police has brought to light the case of a young British backpacker who had been kidnapped, held against her will and repeatedly beaten and raped during a two month ordeal that began at the start of January this year.